 The purpose of the next-generation program is to identify drug candidates with improved potency, reduced metabolic susceptibility and superior pharmaceutical properties compared to ESSA's first-generation compounds.
-Structure-activity relation studies conducted on the chemical scaffold of ESSA's first-generation compounds have resulted in generation of a new series of compounds that have demonstrated higher potency.
-Additional changes in the chemical scaffold have also been incorporated with the goal of improving ADME and pharmaceutical properties of the chemical class
+Structure-activity relation studies conducted on the chemical scaffold of ESSA's first-generation compounds have resulted in the generation of a new series of compounds that have demonstrated higher potency and predicted longer half-lives.
+Additional changes in the chemical scaffold have also been incorporated with the goal of improving ADME and pharmaceutical properties of the chemical class.

-In preclinical models of AR inhibition, several candidate molecules have displayed more than 10 times higher potency than EPI-002.
-ESSA intends to conduct additional preclinical studies to identify a lead candidate for further IND-enabling studies.
-If these preclinical studies proceed as planned, the Company expects that the nomination of a next-generation drug candidate could occur in the second half of calendar 2018 with the filing of an IND with the FDA and CTA with Health Canada expected an estimated 9-12 months thereafter.
+In preclinical models of AR inhibition, several candidate molecules have displayed greater than 10 times higher potency than EPI-002.
+Considerable progress has been made towards making a final IND candidate selection.
+Our current estimate is that a final IND candidate will be selected in the first quarter of calendar 2019, with the filing of an IND with the FDA and a CTA with Health Canada expected an estimated nine to twelve months thereafter.